U.S. Route 70 in New Mexico: Route description

-As a divided highway, US 70 then crosses the Organ Mountains via San Augustin Pass descends to the valley floor of the Tularosa Basin, and next crosses the White Sands Missile Range.
+As a divided highway, US 70 crosses the Organ Mountains via the San Augustin Pass and descends to the valley floor of the Tularosa Basin, crossing the White Sands Missile Range.
 Overhead missile tests can close the highway for a few hours; this generally happens once or twice a week, and typically only for an hour at a time.
+Shortly after the interchange with New Mexico State Highway 213 (NM-213), the speed limit raises to 75 mph and will continue until a border control checkpoint 1 mi south of the entrance to White Sands National Park.
 The road then passes the entrance to White Sands National Park, and shortly after that passes the southern end of Holloman Air Force Base.
-It then turns northbound, and picks up a concurrency with US 54 upon entering Alamogordo.
-On the north end of Alamogordo, US 54/US 70 intersects the beginning of US 82 near La Luz.
+It then turns northbound, and picks up a concurrency with US 54 upon entering Alamogordo, and continues north on the Charlie Lee Memorial Relief Route, a bypass west of the city.
+On the north end of Alamogordo, US 54/US 70 intersects the western terminus of US 82 near La Luz, and US 54/US 70 continues north.
 The concurrency with US 54 lasts until Tularosa, and the highway remains divided until US 70 and US 54 diverge.
-After splitting off to the northeast, US 70 begins an ascent into the Sacramento Mountains and enters the Lincoln National Forest.
-The road then runs across the Mescalero Apache Indian Reservation and near the resort town of Ruidoso.
-In Hondo, it begins another concurrency, this time with US 380.
-US 70 then bypasses Roswell to the northwest, together with US 285.
-US 70 then heads off to the northeast, running through Portales and Clovis before entering Texas at Texico.
+Continuing northeast, US 70 begins the ascent into the Sacramento Mountains and enters the Lincoln National Forest.
+The road then runs across the Mescalero Apache Indian Reservation and into the resort towns of Ruidoso and neighboring Ruidoso Downs.
+In Hondo, US 380 joins for a concurrency.
+US 70/US 380 then enters Roswell, signed as 2nd Street, with a bypass heading northeast with the US 70/US 285 Truck Route as part of the Roswell Relief Route.
+US 70 then meets US 285 at Main Street, and joins it northbound for a short concurrency.
+US 70 then heads northeast at the northern interchange with the Relief Route, continuing as a divided highway.
+Signed as 2nd Street, US 70 enters Portales, and splits into two one way roads in downtown before rejoining at Boston Avenue.
+US 70 then turns northeast towards Clovis.
+Signed as Prince Street, US 70 enters Clovis from the south.
+Once downtown, US 70 joins US 60/US 84 heading east, and will run concurrently with all three highways until Texico, where US 60 leaves just before the state line, and US 70/US 84 enter Texas.